-Prerequisite: Twelve semester hours of History.
-Credit value: Three semester hours.
-Three lectures per week for one semester.
+Three Credit value: Twelve semester hours of History.
+Credit Three lectures per week for one semester.
+Prerequisite: semester hours.

 Jacksonian Democracy; expansion of the United States into the Southwest and Far West; development of the controversy over states' rights; slavery and cotton capitalism.